hashintel/hash/SECURITY.md

 ## Reporting a Vulnerability

 We value the work of security researchers who help keep our users safe.
-To responsibly and confidentially disclose vulnerabilities in any of our hosted code, email a report to [security@hash.ai](mailto:security@hash.ai) or via the form at [hash.ai/contact](https://hash.ai/contact)
+To responsibly and confidentially disclose vulnerabilities in any of our code, email a report to [security@hash.ai](mailto:security@hash.ai) or use the form at [hash.ai/contact](https://hash.ai/contact) - please **do not** open a public thread, _Issue_ or _Discussion_ on this GitHub repository containing any security-related reports as this may put users at risk.

 ## More Information